franc6/snips-hassio-addon/README.md

 - Support the SuperSnipsTTS script.
 - Support on-device audio, but only if it exists.
 - Add support for configuring skills in the assistant -- through the web ui or through config flows??
-- It'd be nice if you could start and stop only snips-watch through the web ui, instead of having to restart the whole addon.
 - Automatically download assistant ZIP file (requires config updates, too)

 [![Buy me some pizza](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/qpunYPZx5)